md-ash-dot/mildew-detector/README.md

 - **Business Requirement 2**: Classification

 1. The client wants an ML system that is capable of predicting whether a cherry leaf is healthy or contains powdery mildew.
-  - We will build a binary classifier and generate reports.
+  - We will build a binary classifier Ml model and generate reports.
+  - We will evaluate the performance of tge Ml model for loss and accuracy.
   - We will predict if a given leaf is healthy or contains powdery mildew on new data.

 ## ML Business Case